benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 wget https://www.dropbox.com/s/txxoxkuxdc0ivfm/vggish_model.ckpt?dl=0

-If you want to just test the model the trained model weights for the final model can be found here (aprox.
-660 mb):
+If you want to just test the model the trained model weights for the final model can be found here (approx. 660 mb):

 wget https://www.dropbox.com/sh/9f8gjav0iqkp274/AACXXWlFQ9WEQui9vH72LW6Ja?dl=0

 Use the file soundname1.pickle from the folder Data as well.

-If you want to only use the test data, download the following subsample (aprox.
-800 mb)
+If you want to only use the test data, download the following subsample (approx. 800 mb)

 wget https://www.dropbox.com/s/9lnnuabmy6jqi4d/Eval1_RIGHT.pickle